digbmc/coll-news-site/_projects/corpus.md

   title: The College News
   subtitle: A Student-Run Newspaper
   thumbnail: assets/img/portfolio/corpusimage.jpg
-  alt: the college news project
+  alt: explanation of the college news
 ---
 <!--
 To add an image: add relative url and alt text below and uncomment/copy paste